 Protect-A-Bed’s AllerZip Smooth Mattress Encasement is great for people who have sensitivities and need serious protection against allergens.
-Did we mention it’s waterproof and bed bug proof as well.
+It is also waterproof and bed bug proof as well.
 This review will highlight everything consumers need to know to decide if this is the right mattress protector for them.

 - Encasement mattress with 6-Sided Miracle Membrane® barrier that prevents mold, mildew, dust mites, pet dander, and pollen

 - Waterproof mattress cover protects against stains and fluids